davidfortunato/davidfortunato_portfolio/README.md

 The source of the data can be found [here](https://www.kaggle.com/datasets/monisamir/online-super-store-sales-analysis).

-An interactive Power BI dashboard can be downloaded here. (inserir projeto)
+An interactive Power BI dashboard can be downloaded [here].

 ## Data Structure Overview